Treatment

 I will write down what you tell me in your records.
 These will be treated as confidential in accordance with standards of practice set out by the General Osteopathic Council and the Data Protection Act 1998.
 If you wish, you may request a copy of your notes, but you may be charged an administration fee for this.

 I will need to examine the area(s) of your body causing discomfort.
-Sometimes the cause of the problem may be in a different area to the pain, (For example, pain in your lower arm may be linked to the nerves in your neck) so I may need to examine your whole body.
+Sometimes the cause of the problem may be in a different location to the pain, (For example, pain in your lower arm may be linked to the nerves in your neck) so I may need to examine your whole body.
 I will need to feel for any tightness in the muscles and stiffness in the joints and may need to touch these areas to identify problems.
 I will explain what I am doing as I go along.

 Your Treatment

 I will make a diagnosis and discuss a course of treatment with you.
-This may involve further visits for manual therapy – a range of gentle hands on techniques that focus on releasing tension, stretching muscles and mobilising joints.
+This may involve further visits for manual therapy – a range of gentle hands-on techniques that focus on releasing tension, stretching muscles and mobilising joints.
 Together with exercises that you can do at home and helpful advice designed to help you relieve or manage your pain, keep active and maintain the best of health.

 I will need to examine the area(s) of your body causing discomfort.
-Sometimes the cause of the problem may be in a different area to the pain, (for example, a difference in leg length may result in compensations in the upper back which might result in neck pain) so I may need to examine your whole body.
+Sometimes the cause of the problem may be in a different location to the pain, (for example, a difference in leg length may result in compensations in the upper back which might result in neck pain) so I may need to examine your whole body.

 I will need to feel for tightness in the muscles and stiffness in the joints and may need to touch these areas to identify problems.
 I will explain this as we go along, but if you are uncomfortable with any part of this then let me know, we can discuss this or stop if you prefer.